An instrument rating allows a pilot to fly more often, opening doors for private pilots to fly in any weather conditions.

 You took off with your friends for a weekend to a new destination.

-You took off safely, and unfortunately, your face thunderstorm en-route with poor visibility!
+You took off safely; unfortunately, you encountered a thunderstorm en route with poor visibility!

 - What will you do now?